While it's a significant step down from the 80 books I read last year, I'm fairly proud of this year's list. For my best of list, check here.

 My review of the previous episode: The Labours of Hercules

-I promised myself that I wouldn’t start this review with a personal anecdote. wouldn’t say that I’ve been watching Agatha Christie’s Poirot since I was around five or six, that Poirot and co. have been constant comfort food throughout my childhood.
+I promised myself that I wouldn’t start this review with a personal anecdote.
+I wouldn’t say that I’ve been watching Agatha Christie’s Poirot since I was around five or six, that Poirot and co. have been constant comfort food throughout my childhood.
 I wouldn’t say how very close David Suchet’s little Belgian was to me.

 So now I haven’t said all that, I will say: AGH IT’S OVER.
 MY CHILDHOOD HAS DIED.